centrahq/api-documentation/pages/03.fe-development/15.customer-wishlists/docs.md

 ### Validation errors

-Endpoint has a validation for several cases like:
+The endpoint has validation for several cases, including:

 #### Display item not found
 ```json